Cristlopezr/expo-starter/README.md

-# Expo CLI starter with nativewind dark and light theme
+# CLI to init expo with different templates